 Just one example of a SBTi target is the one set by ENGIE.
 The service, business energy and regeneration company has committed to reducing its power-generation GHG emissions from scope 1 and scope 3 by 52% per kWh between 2017 and 2030.
 It has also committed to reducing absolute scope 3 emissions from use of sold products 34% by 2030 from a 2017 base year.

 Now you’ve set your targets, all you have to do is reach them!
 The focus of your reduction initiatives will depend on your business and where your emission "hotspots" are.
-But here are three pathways you can take:
+But here are some of the pathways you can take:

 Supply chain As we’ve seen, there’s plenty of reduction potential in your supply chain.
 The key is to communicate and engage with your suppliers to pinpoint where emissions come from, and collaborate on reducing them.